telerik/fiddler-everywhere-docs/get-started/collaboration.md

 Save a session while following these steps:
  1. [Capture the traffic]({%slug capture-traffic-get-started%}).
  2. Use a preferred way to save a session.
-With Fiddler Everywhere, you can save captured traffic via:
+With Fiddler Everywhere, you can save captured traffic through:
     - [Live Traffic toolbar]({%slug web-sessions-list%}#live-traffic-toolbar) provides **Save**  option.
-    - [Live Traffic list]({%slug web-sessions-list%}#live-traffic-list) provides **Save** option via the context menu.
+    - [Live Traffic list]({%slug web-sessions-list%}#live-traffic-list) provides **Save** option through the context menu.
-    - [Context menu]({%slug web-sessions-list%}#live-traffic-context-menu) allows you to export the captured trafcic in different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).
+    - [Context menu]({%slug web-sessions-list%}#context-menu-options) allows you to export the captured trafcic in different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).

 ### Share Sessions

 Share a session with a collaborator while following these steps:
- 1. [Capture the traffic]({%slug capture-traffic-get-started%}) (that you would like to share with your collaborators).
+ 1. [Capture the traffic]({%slug capture-traffic-get-started%}) (that you will like to share with your collaborators).
 Alternatively, select a saved session from the [**Sessions** list]({%slug saved-sessions-tab%}).
  2. Use a preferred way to share a session.
-With Fiddler Everywhere, you can save and share captured traffic via:
+With Fiddler Everywhere, you can save and share captured traffic through:
     - [Live Traffic toolbar]({%slug web-sessions-list%}#live-traffic-toolbar) provides **Share** option.
 Press the **Share** button to prompt two consecutive windows for entering save and share related information.
-    - [Live Traffic list]({%slug web-sessions-list%}#live-traffic-list) provides **Share** option via the context menu.
+    - [Live Traffic list]({%slug web-sessions-list%}#live-traffic-list) provides **Share** option through the context menu.
 Press the **Share** button to prompt two consecutive windows for entering save and share related information.
-    - [Sessions list]({%slug saved-sessions-tab%}) provides **Share** functionality via dedicated button.
+    - [Sessions list]({%slug saved-sessions-tab%}) provides **Share** functionality through dedicated button.
 The list contains previously saved sessions or sessions shared with the user.
 Press the **Share** button to prompt a window for entering share related information.
-    - [Context menu]({%slug web-sessions-list%}#live-traffic-context-menu) allows you to export different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).
+    - [Context menu]({%slug web-sessions-list%}#context-menu-options) allows you to export different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).

->important The Fiddler Everywhere free version has a quota for sharing sessions with collaborators.
-Check [the advantages provided by Fiddler Everywhere Pro]({%slug introduction%}#fiddler-everywhere-pro), which significantly extends the collaboration quotas.

 ### Delete Shared Sessions

 With version 1.1.0 of Fiddler Everywhere, the user has options to delete previously shared sessions.
-The sessions can be deleted from the **Sessions** list via the **Delete** button.
-All users added as collaborators will be notified that the shared session is now deleted [via the notification bar and an email message](#notifications-for-shared-content).
-Deleted sessions can be restored via the [**Shared Sessions** option]({%slug saved-sessions-tab%}#shared-sessions).
+The sessions can be deleted from the **Sessions** list through the **Delete** button.
+All users added as collaborators will be notified that the shared session is now deleted [through the notification bar and an email message](#notifications-for-shared-content).
+Deleted sessions can be restored through the [**Shared Sessions** option]({%slug saved-sessions-tab%}#shared-sessions).

 >tip Deleting previously shared sessions will free your sharing quotas.
-Learn more about the quotas for the free and pro versions of Fiddler everywhere via [the comparison table]({%slug introduction%}#fiddler-everywhere-pro).
+Learn more about the quotas in Fiddler Everywhere through [the comparison table]({%slug introduction%}#key-features).

 ## Add Context for Teammates